-There is no circuit trail here at Cougal Cascades, it’s one way in and one way out.
+The bushwalking trail is a combination of tar-sealed footpaths, wooden bridges, and dirt tracks.
+There is no circuit trail here, it’s one way in and one way out.

 You’ll also find a couple of viewing platforms along the trail where you can stop and marvel at the surrounding nature in the valley.

-The first set of falls you will come to along the trail is the main attraction at Cougal Cascades and most people stop here and don’t go any further up the valley…
+The first set of falls you will come to along the trail is the main attraction, and most people stop here and don’t go any further up the valley…

-I recommend saving this spot for last and continuing along the trail upstream to the very end and then work your way back down the cascades, stopping at each spot.
+I recommend saving this spot for last, continuing along the trail upstream to the very end, and then working your way back down the cascades, stopping at each spot.